-Note: This advanced feature should be employed by advanced users only.

-Before enabling this function, MAKE SURE YOU HAVE SET THE ADMINISTRATOR PASSWORD.
-Network Address Translation (NAT) is the method by which the Router shares the single IP address assigned by your ISP with the other computers on your network.
-This function should only be used if your ISP assigns you multiple IP addresses or you need NAT disabled for an advanced system configuration.
+Note: This advanced feature should be modified by advanced users only.
+Network Address Translation (NAT) is the method by which the Router shares the single IP address assigned by your ISP with the other computers on your network and is enabled by default.
+NAT should only be disabled if your ISP assigns you multiple IP addresses or you need NAT disabled for an advanced system configuration.
 If you have a single IP address and you turn NAT off, the computers on your network will not be able to access the Internet.
 Other problems may also occur.
-Turning off NAT will not affect your firewall functions.
+Turning off NAT will disable your firewall functions.